sudobarre/rafibot-discord/README.md

-# discord-Bot
+# RafiBot
-A utility/music discord bot using discord.js api.
+A utility/music discord bot using discord.js.